jarviscanada/jarvis_data_eng_HardeepDhatt/linux_sql/README.md

 ## Improvements
 - Implement a dashboard that allows the user to see the performance of each node at a glance.
 This can provide a visualization of each computer's usage over time.
 - Include a shell script that can automate all of the scripts and queries used in this project so that it is more user friendly.
 It can be implemented so that all of the parameters are passed to single executable `.sh` file, which will provision a psql instance and create a database that houses all of the information from the executed `host_usage.sh` and `host_info.sh` files.
-- Optimize the crontab tool so that it only runs during times at which the servers are under use, and stop during prolonged periods in which they are idle
+- Optimize the crontab tool so that it only runs during times at which the servers are underuse, and stop during prolonged periods in which they are idle